ycrc/ycrc.github.io/docs/clusters-at-yale/data/permissions.md

 ## Share With Specific Users or Other Groups

 It can be very useful to create shared directories that can be read and written by multiple users, or all members of a group.
 The linux command `setfacl` is useful for this, but can be complicated to use.
+We recommend that you create a shared directory somewhere in your `project` or `scratch60` directories, rather than `home`.
+When sharing a sub-directory in your `project` or `scratch60`, you need first share your `project` or `scratch60`, and then share the sub-directory.
 Here are some simple scenarios.
-We recommend that you create a shared directory somewhere in your `project` or `scratch60` directories, rather than `home`.

 !!!warning
     Your `~/project` and `~/scratch60` directories are actually symlinks (shortcuts) to elsewhere on the filesystem.
-Either run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you're interested in) to get their true paths.
+Either run `mydirectories` or `readlink - f dirname` (replace `dirname` with the one you are interested in) to get their true paths.
 Give these true to people you are sharing with.

 ### Share a Directory with All Members of a Group

-To share a new directory called `shared` with group `othergroup`:
+To share a new directory called `shared` in your project directory with group `othergroup`:

 ```
+setfacl -m "g:othergroup:rx" $(readlink -f ~/project)
+cd ~/project
 mkdir shared
-setfacl -d -m g:othergroup:rwx shared
+setfacl -m "g:othergroup:rwx" shared
 ```

 ### Share a Directory with a Particular Person